tony20141/tony20141.github.io/projects/project1/project1.md

 Correct Answer: B

 ## Question #27:
+What are two differences between optical-fiber cabling and copper cabling?
+(Choose two.)

+A. A BNC connector is used for fiber connections
+B. The glass core component is encased in a cladding玻璃芯部件由包层包裹
+C. The data can pass through the cladding
+D. Light is transmitted through the core of the fiber
+E. Fiber connects to physical interfaces using RJ-45 connections

 Understanding the Question: This question asks about the differences between fiber optic and copper cabling.
 Analyzing the Options:
 A. A BNC connector is used for fiber connections.
 Incorrect.
 BNC connectors are used for coaxial copper cables.
 BNC connectors are used for coaxial copper cables.
-B. The glass core component is encased in a cladding.
+**B. The glass core component is encased in a cladding.
 Correct.
 Fiber optic cables have a glass core surrounded by cladding.
 Correct.
-Fiber optic cables have a glass core surrounded by cladding.
+Fiber optic cables have a glass core surrounded by cladding.**
 C. The data can pass through the cladding.
 Incorrect.
 Data (light) passes through the core, not the cladding.
 Incorrect.
 Data (light) passes through the core, not the cladding.
-D. Light is transmitted through the core of the fiber.
+**D. Light is transmitted through the core of the fiber.
 Correct.
 This is how fiber optic cables transmit data.
 Correct.
-This is how fiber optic cables transmit data.
+This is how fiber optic cables transmit data.**
 E. Fiber connects to physical interfaces using RJ-45 connections.
 Incorrect.
 RJ-45 connectors are used for UTP copper cables.
 Fiber uses different connectors (LC, SC, ST, etc.).
 Incorrect.
 RJ-45 connectors are used for UTP copper cables.
 Fiber uses different connectors (LC, SC, ST, etc.).
 Correct Answers: B and D